CellProfiler/CellProfiler/.github/ISSUE_TEMPLATE/bug_report.md

  - OS: [e.g. Windows 10, OSX 14.6]
  - CellProfiler Version [e.g. 2.2, 3.1.9]
  - Downloaded from the website or installed from source?
- - If the latter, how?
+ - If the latter, how (cloned, installed from pypi, etc)?

 **Additional context**
 Add any other context about the problem here.